8 Surprising Reasons You Need Security Window Film

 7. Minimize UV rays.

-Many window security films offer UV protection.
+Luckily, many window security films also offer UV protection.
 These films filter out UV rays, allowing the objects in front of these windows to stay as good-looking as ever, while also increasing the window’s safety and security.

 8. Improve privacy.